Fabian-Schmidt/ZidooRecorder/README.md

 ### Hardware
 See ```Teardown``` folder for pictures.
  * Zidoo X8 and X9s use the same mainboard.
 The Zidoo X8 board is marked on the PCB as X9s.
- * Connector on board marked with 3.3V, TX, RX, GND (UART? untested) betwen USB3 and SATA port.
+ * Connector on board marked with 3.3V, TX, RX, GND (UART) betwen USB3 and SATA port.
  * Power supply:
    * Zidoo X8 marked with 12V 1.5A
    * Zidoo X9s marked with 12V 3A.
 The additional 1.5A must be for the SATA disk.